 Meal planning is key to cooking at home.
 No plan, no cooking.
-It doesn’t have to involve spreadsheets and a laundry list of ingredients.
+However, it doesn’t have to involve spreadsheets and a laundry list of ingredients.

-Make meal planning simple with the following tips.
+Make meal planning simple with the following tips below.
 You don’t have to do all of these but try to start with one to get in the habit of planning.

 - Pick 1 meal you’d like to try for the week and make a list of the ingredients you need to shop for.
 If you are cooking for a family, get their input on meals they’d like to try.
 This week may be the meal your partner chooses, then next week one of the kid’s choices, and so on.

 - Do theme nights like Meatless Mondays, Taco Tuesdays, and Whatever Wednesdays for repurposing leftovers.